Dhwanit007/test-repo/README.md

 # Making new branch

-- Want to make ne wbranch ?
-Here's Ho wyou can make new branch in an existing repo .
+- Want to make new branch ?
+Here's How you can make new branch in an existing repo .

 - Use command ```git branch <branch_name>``` to make new branch .